pepijn/pepijn.github.io/about.md

 part of Medicine (which is called coschappen in Dutch).

-Instead, I pilgrimaged to [Nubank](https://www.nubank.com.br) in São Paulo, Brazil to learn more about [append-only databases](https://www.datomic.com) and [dynamic functional programming](https://clojure.org/) applied at scale.
+Instead, I pilgrimaged to [Nubank](https://www.nubank.com.br) in São Paulo, Brazil to learn about [append-only databases](https://www.datomic.com) and [dynamic functional programming](https://clojure.org/) applied at scale.
 What was initially a 6 month internship escalated into indefinite employment in data infra/warehousing related squads.
 I came to love what we're doing as a company,